dyka3773/obsidian-notes/Tech notes/Python/Logging.md

 ## Introduction

 As in every other language logging lets you track events that happen when some software runs.
-You can use it to record which functions were called, when and what errors were raised.
+You can use it to record which functions were called, when and what [[Exceptions & Errors|errors]] were raised.

 The logging module lets you define a logger object that you can use to log messages.
 You can define multiple loggers and use them to log different messages.